-Authentic Christian faith lived out through personal discipleship and active involvement in a local church.
-Exemplary character and personal integrity in accordance with biblical standards.
-Enthusiastic support for and ability to articulate the university's vision, mission, values and learning goals to all constituents.
-Appreciation for Ouachita's institutional history, culture, and traditions.
-Understanding of and commitment to the liberal arts tradition.
-Evidence of successful classroom teaching, scholarship, and professional activity.
-Earned Ph.D. in biochemistry or relevant field with preferred post-doctoral experience for appointment as tenure-track professor.
-Engagement with the local community, including willingness to reside in or near Arkadelphia.
+- Authentic Christian faith lived out through personal discipleship and active involvement in a local church. - Exemplary character and personal integrity in accordance with biblical standards. - Enthusiastic support for and ability to articulate the university's vision, mission, values and learning goals to all constituents. - Appreciation for Ouachita's institutional history, culture, and traditions. - Understanding of and commitment to the liberal arts tradition. - Evidence of successful classroom teaching, scholarship, and professional activity. - Earned appropriate terminal degree in engineering (PhD or PE) for appointment as tenure track professor. - Engagement with the local community, including willingness to reside in or near Arkadelphia.